gvwilson/sensibleadventures/cloudherd/new.md

 answer to the invitation.
 "Though I'm afraid it will just be myself and Kulbinder.
 The commander is still..."
 He waggled a hand.

 Noxy hesitated.
-"Does the tiger---I mean, will he eat some roasted cheese?
-We don't..."

-"You don't cook meat?"
-Sergeant Dorbu smiled when Noxy shook her head.
-"That's all right.
-He'd probably be fine with just a big bowl of milk if that's easier.
-If he wants anything else, he can find it himself later."
+"Would---I mean, if the commander can't come, would Thokmay like to instead?
+I mean, since the tiger is coming..."

+Sergeant Dorbu's polite smile broadened into something more genuine.
+"I'm sure he'd like that."

 The northern sky was as dark as a day-old bruise by the time Noxy got home.
-Her mother had a triple handful of diced onions sizzling in a pot and was peeling what was probably the last knob of ginger in Stale.
-Granna Fee had come by while she was away and was busy assembling something with oats, apples, and honeycomb on the kitchen table.
-When Noxy asked if she'd be joining them, she said, "Oh no.
-Gas and I have plans for the evening.
-He loves a good storm."
+Diced onions were sizzling in a pot, and Indy was peeling what might well have been the last knob of ginger in Stale.
+Granna Fee had come by to help, and was busy assembling something out of oats, apples, and honeycomb on the kitchen table.
+When Noxy asked if she'd be joining them, she said, "Oh no.  Gas and I have plans for the evening."
+She nudged her daughter with her elbow and stage-whispered, "He loves a good storm."

 "Granna!"
 Noxy and Indy protested in unison.

 Sergeant Dorbu knocked on their door just as the rain began to fall.
-Noxy had been expecting him to be in his uniform, but he had traded in his helmet for a plain yakskin cap that any cloudherd might have worn, and had left his sword behind.
+His freshly-shaven scalp gleamed in the light of the dayglass lamp Indy had hung from the ceiling.

-Kulbinder padded in behind him while he and Indy were saying their hellos.
-He flowed up onto the chair across from Noxy and watched impassively as she swept the last scraps of potato off the table.
+Kulbinder and Thokmay entered quietly behind him while he said his hellos.
+Thokmay stood uncertainly by the door until Noxy waved him toward a stool.
+Meanwhile, the tiger flowed up onto the chair across from Noxy without waiting for an invitation and watched impassively as she swept the last scraps of potato off the table.
 "Thank you for the blanket," he said without premable.

 Noxy jumped slightly.
 "You're welcome.
 It's pretty dangerous, getting dunked in frozen water like that.
 It happened to one of the